Some links in this post may be affiliate links

 Peperomia polybotrya is native to South America’s tropical regions, which include parts of Peru and Colombia.

-Coin-leaf Peperomia (Peperomia polybotrya) like other Peperomia Plants is non-toxic to humans and pets.
-The plants are safe to grow indoors.
+Peperomia polybotrya like other Peperomia Plants is non-toxic to humans and pets.
+They are some of pet-friendly plants perfect for growing in the home.

-Coin-leaf Peperomia (Peperomia polybotrya) prospers in medium to bright light away from direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Coin-leaf Peperomia (Peperomia polybotrya) blossoms in medium to bright light, moderate warmth of 15-260C, average humidity of 50-55% and moderately moist, rich, well-drained, succulents potting mix coupled with monthly feeding during the growing season.

-Water Coin-leaf Peperomia liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water Coin-leaf Peperomia liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.

 Decrease watering during the cold season to keep the soil barely moist as growth is minimal at this time but do not allow the soil to dry out completely.

-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual loss of the plant.
+Read more on how to water indoor plants the correct way.

-Average warmth between 15-260C is ideal for Coin-leaf Peperomia.
-Keep it away from cold draughts as they can cause leaf drop.
+Average warmth of 15-260C is ideal for Coin-leaf Peperomia.
+Keep it away from cold drafts as they can cause leaf drop.

 The best potting mix for Coin-leaf Peperomia should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
 The soil should be loose enough to allow water to drain out fast enough.

-Raindrop Peperomia is prone to root-rot if the soil gets soggy (retains too much water), therefore, Cactus and Succulents Soil is ideal as it drains easily.
-Buy quality Cactus and Succulents Soil from Etsy.
+Raindrop Peperomia is prone to root-rot if the soil gets soggy (retains too much water), therefore, cactus and succulents soil is ideal as it drains easily.

 Repot Coin-leaf Peperomia Plant during the growing season only when the plant has become extremely pot-bound as it grows best when slightly pot-bound.

-Use a pot one size larger than the current one and ensure the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot disease.
+Use a pot one size larger than the current one.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot.
+A terracotta is preferable for this plant as it is porous and allows water to drain faster.
+This prevents the soil from holding too much water.
+Check out these terracotta pots on Amazon.

 Pruning Coin-leaf Peperomia involves regular removal of dead foliage to maintain the plant neat as well as reduce pest and disease infestations.